iwantmyname/blog/src/2009/05/twitter-domain-search-and-register-domains.md

 layout: post
 date: 2009-05-19 12:11:58 +1200
 author: Timo
-title: "New Domain Search Feature: Check Domains via Twitter"
+title: New Domain Search Feature: Check Domains via Twitter
 ----

 In addition to being [Apple geeks](https://iwantmyname.com/iphone), we're also big suckers for **simplicity and productivity** at iWantMyName.
 So we thought: why not offer a domain search feature for a service where we spend lots of time anyway?
 Hence the concept of our [**iWantMyName Twitter Search Bot**](https://twitter.com/iwantmyname) was born.